isomerpages/imda-sgdigitaloffice/_programmes/1b-novwinners.md

 | 40  |         Tan Yong Kian         |       \*\*\*\*2857          |
 | 41  |         Tan Kian Long         |       \*\*\*\*1060          |
 | 42  |          Zhang Yixing         |       \*\*\*\*3772          |
-{: refdef .spw-table-equal-width}
+{: refdef .spw-table-equal-width .spw-table-sn-col}

-*Prizes unclaimed after 2-months from the draw date (i.e. by 15 February 2021) shall be donated to the Community Chest
+<span class="spw-disclaimer">*Prizes unclaimed after 2-months from the draw date (i.e. by 15 February 2021) shall be donated to the Community Chest</span>

 #### Stallholders
 Congratulations to the lucky winners!